Pinterest Pixel

 Years to Days in Excel

-STEP 1: You’d start by listing each task with its start date and duration in months or years.
+STEP 1: Enter start date and duration in months for each task.

 Years to Days in Excel

-STEP 2: Using the EDATE function, =EDATE(start_date, months), you could calculate the end date for each task.
+STEP 2: Use the EDATE function to calculate the end date.

 Years to Days in Excel